emiliolr/news-covid/README.md

 To comply with [Twitter's content redistribution policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy) (see the "Content Redistribution" heading), I have dehydrated my tweet data sets.
 This means that the _.ipynb_ files will have difficulty running without some intervention.

 The tweet IDs are inlcuded in seperate _.txt_ files in `data/dehydrated_data`.
 To rehydrate the tweet data set, you can use [Hydrator](https://github.com/DocNow/hydrator) or query the Twitter API directly.
-The format for the standard data set used in this project is shown below, with one example row.
+The format for the standard data set used in this project is shown below, with one example row included.

 ID | User | Source_Name | Tweet_Text | Date_Time
 --- | --- | --- | --- | --- |